nrinaudo/kantan.csv/_tut/parsing.md

 The difference between the two is more obvious when using `asUnsafeCsvRows`.

 The following fails, since the first row is not a legal tuple.
-Note that we're trying to skip the first row, but it's too late: the iterator's `drop` method is called *after* the corresponding row is parsed.
+Note that we're trying to skip the first row, but it's too late: the iterator's `drop` method will skip over a row, but it still needs be parsed in order to be skipped.

 ```scala
 scala> try {